 - Choose a blog category to explore -

-With trade deals yet to be negotiated and confusion around who’ll be eligible to work in the UK from 2021, an increasing number of construction and engineering workers in the UK are weighing up their options for working abroad.
+With the UK still fumbling on economic policy and dealing with a messy Brexit, there’s lots of reason to explore moving to Canada.
+An increasing number of construction and engineering workers in the UK are weighing up their options for working abroad.
 Canada is chief among the destinations where construction workers can not only continue their careers, but also watch them grow.

 If you’re searching for an exit from Brexit, here are just a few of the benefits of choosing Canada.